isc-projects/kea/doc/sphinx/arm/classify.rst

    The resulting spawned class has the following generated name format:
    ``SPAWN_<template-class-name>_<evaluated-value>``.
    After classes are evaluated and a spawned class is generated, the corresponding template class name is also associated with the packet.
+An Option specified in a spawned class will take precedence over the same option if set in its template class.
  - The ``option-data`` list is not mandatory and contains options that should be assigned to members of this class.
 In the case of a template class, these options are assigned to the generated spawned class.